RogerHuba/roger_python_guide/class_37/facilitator.md

 ## Generate a reply

-- > Add to index.js
+- > Add to index.js at top
 - import { replies } from '../data'

 - Next update `questionAskedHandler`